 - Termination – when an employee of one gender with the same experience, performance and seniority is laid-off or terminated over another based on their gender.

 If you feel that you have experienced sexual discrimination at work it's important to act quickly.
-The attorney's at Kingsley & Kingsley are here to help you.
+The LA Employment attorneys at Kingsley and Kingsley are here to help you.
 Please call us toll-free at (818) 990-8300 to discuss your situation.

 Fair Employment and Housing Act (FEHA) prohibits harassment and discrimination in employment